ZeinEddin/ZeZfDoctrineExtensions/README.md

-ZfDoctrineExtensions
+ZeZfDoctrineExtensions
 ====================

-Zend Framework 2 module to use the DoctrineExtensions in https://github.com/ZeinEddin/DoctrineExtensions
+Zend Framework 2 module to use the ZeDoctrineExtensions in https://github.com/ZeinEddin/ZeDoctrineExtensions